Fox River (Green Bay tributary)

-The Fox River is a river in eastern Wisconsin in the Great Lakes region of the United States.
-It is the principal tributary of the Green Bay, and via the bay, the largest tributary of Lake Michigan.
-The city of Green Bay, one of the first European settlements in the interior of North America, is on the river at its mouth on the Green Bay.
+The Fox River (Menominee: Meskwahkīw-Sīpiah, "Red Earth River"; Ho-Chunk: Nionigera) is a river in eastern Wisconsin in the Great Lakes region of the United States, flowing through the ancestral homeland of the Menominee and Meskwaki peoples.
+Unusually, the Fox River flows northward—from its headwaters in south-central Wisconsin toward Green Bay and Lake Michigan—a direction resulting from the landscape formed by receding glaciers at the end of the last ice age.
+Indigenous peoples have inhabited the Fox River valley for at least 13,000 years, since the recession of those glaciers.
+Prior to European settlement in the late 17th century, the shores of the Fox River and Green Bay were home to roughly half of the estimated 25,000 Native Americans living in present-day Wisconsin.

-Hydrographers divide the Fox into two distinct sections, the Upper Fox River, flowing from its headwaters in south-central Wisconsin northeasterly into Lake Winnebago, and the Lower Fox River, flowing from Lake Winnebago northeasterly to the Green Bay.
-Together, the two sections give the Fox River a length of 182 mi.
-Counting the distance through Lake Winnebago gives a total of 200 mi.
+The river's English name is a translation of Rivière aux Renards (French for "River of the Foxes"), given by explorers Louis Jolliet and Jacques Marquette because it flowed through the territory of the Meskwaki people, whom the French called Renards.
+The Meskwaki call themselves Meshkwahkihaki, meaning "the Red-Earths."

-The river's name is the English translation of the French name for the Meskwaki people in the 17th century.
-The river was part of the famous 1673–74 expedition of Jolliet and Marquette, in which they went on to become the first Europeans to traverse the upper Mississippi River.
-A particular set of cities on the lower Fox River identify themselves as the Fox Cities.
+The Fox River is the principal tributary of Green Bay, and via the bay, the largest tributary of Lake Michigan.
+The city of Green Bay, one of the first European settlements in the interior of North America, is on the river at its mouth.

 Course

 The Upper Fox River begins as a small stream northeast of Pardeeville.
 It flows west by southwest towards Portage where it comes within 2 mi of the Wisconsin River before turning north.
 The Fox River and the Wisconsin River are connected via the Portage Canal, which was the first waterway between the Great Lakes and the Mississippi River.
 After flowing past Montello, the river goes northeasterly until reaching Lake Butte des Morts.
 Here it is joined by the tributary Wolf River before entering the west side of Lake Winnebago at Oshkosh.
 The Upper Fox flows for a total of 142 mi.

 The Lower Fox begins at the northern end of Lake Winnebago, where it flows north past Neenah, Menasha, and Appleton as it begins its 40 mi course northeast towards Lake Michigan.
 The river drops around 164 ft over this short stretch.
-Prior to the construction of European-style dams after 1850, the river had many sizable rapids.
+Prior to the construction of a system of locks and dams after 1850, the river had many sizable rapids.
 The Lower Fox ends after flowing through the city of Green Bay and into Lake Michigan through the Green Bay.